arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ![2-Wires valve and 4-20 mA sensor connection detail](assets/valve-connection.svg.svg)
 ***You can also use 3-Wires motorized valves without any changes in the code.
 See this [guide](https://docs.arduino.cc/tutorials/edge-control/motorized-ball-valve) for reference.***

-- The water level transmitter will be connected to the +19V reference and the 4-20 mA input number one of the J7 connector.
+- The water level transmitter will be connected to the +19 V reference and the 4-20 mA input number one of the J7 connector.

 ![Project physical connections](assets/connections-labeled_16-9.png)